Not getting enough sleep can affect both your physical and mental health, depending on how little sleep you’re getting.

 Insomnia predisposes someone to psychiatric disorders, aggravates medical conditions, decreases the quality of life, and increases the risk of drug and alcohol abuse.
 More than 50% of people with depression, psychosomatic disorders, anxiety disorders, neuroses, dementia, and schizophrenia have complaints of insomnia.

 Instead of going to a doctor to get their insomnia treated, some people choose self-treatment.
 Over-the-counter (OTC) sleep aids and different types of supplements and/or alcohol are common among insomniacs.

-The reason is because these self-treatments are easier to access, cheaper and are shown to be safe to use.
+The reason is that these self-treatments are easier to access, cheaper, and are shown to be safe to use.

 Most people will continue to self-treat without seeing a doctor until their OTC aids no longer work.